Former WSU football coach Mike Leach dies at 61

 “We are supported and uplifted by the outpouring of love and prayers from family, friends, Mississippi State University, the hospital staff, and football fans around the world,” the family said.
 “Thank you for sharing in the joy of our beloved husband and father’s life.”

+“It’s hard to put into words the depth of what he means, what he did for us.
+Because we were on the brink, frankly, when he came onboard,” said former WSU quarterback and long time donor Jack Thompson. “(Then-WSU Athletic director) Bill Moos convinced Elson Floyd, our president at the time, that that was the direction he wanted to go.
+Elson said, ‘Go big.’
+And he did, by bringing in Mike Leach.
+It was a brilliant hire.
+Brilliant.”

-Leach compiled a 158-107 record in 21 seasons as a college head coach — including successful stints at MSU (19-17), WSU (55-47) and Texas Tech (84-43).
-His Cougars achieved bowl eligibility in six of Leach’s eight seasons at the helm, notably defeating Iowa State 28-26 in the Alamo Bowl to secure an 11-2 record and a No. 10 ranking in 2018.
+Leach’s Cougars achieved bowl eligibility in six of Leach’s eight seasons at the helm, notably defeating Iowa State 28-26 in the Alamo Bowl to secure an 11-2 record and a No. 10 ranking in 2018.
 He was named AFCA national coach of the year following that campaign, and received Pac-12 Coach of the Year honors in both 2015 and 2018.

 Isaac Dotson, a WSU linebacker from 2013 to 2017, called Leach’s impact on that program “monumental.
 I grew up as a Coug fan.
 Both my parents went there and my dad wrestled there.
 I was always watching the Cougs growing up.
 I wanted to be a Coug, and he gave me that opportunity to really live out a dream.
 So it was special for me, from a personal standpoint.